davemcdowell/GriefCheck/README.md

 # Legal Stuff
 Please note there is no breach of privacy of any 'griefer'.
 These IDs are public information — using them in this manner is completely Ok and up-to server operators.
-I take no responsibility for any damage, or whatever else may happen using this.
-Other than ridding your server of griefers of course ;p
+I take no responsibility for any damage, or whatever else may happen using this; Other than ridding your server of griefers of course ;p